Search

 <p>Lorem ipsum texts...</p>

-By specifying an external component, you can have <Lism> render as a different external component.
+By passing an external component, you can have <Lism> delegate rendering to that component.

 Example: rendering Lism’s <Media> component using Next.js’s <Image>